Harmful Substances and Foods for Dogs

 Which chemicals are bad for your dog?

-There are a range of substances around your home that could harm your dog, so it is important to know what these are and how you can keep your dog healthy and happy.
+There are a range of substances around your home that could harm your dog, so it’s important to know what these are and how you can keep your dog healthy and happy.

-Most cleaning agent chemicals are bad for your dog so keep them behind a closed door and fit child locks if you have a particularly curious dog.
-Some agents may only cause a mild stomach upset, while others could cause severe burns of the tongue, mouth and stomach, or even be fatal.
+Many cleaning products are bad for your dog, so keep them behind a closed door and fit child locks if you have a particularly curious dog.
+Some chemicals may cause a mild stomach upset, while others could cause severe burns of the tongue, mouth and stomach, or even be fatal.

-By their very nature, pest control products are designed to poison or kill.
+Pest control products can be extremely dangerous.
+For example, some types of rat poison can lead to severe bleeding and anaemia in dogs.
 Therefore, if you’re using rat or mouse baits, ant or cockroach traps, or snail and slug baits around your home or garden, place the products in areas that your dog can’t get to.

 Never give your dog any medications unless they have been prescribed or recommended by your vet.
-Human medication may work on us, but can be dangerous to dogs, even in small doses.
-These include: ibuprofen, pain killers, cold medicines, anti-cancer drugs, anti-depressants, vitamins and diet pills.
-Keep all prescription and over-the-counter drugs out of your dog’s reach, preferably in a closed cabinet.
+Human medication can be dangerous to dogs, even in small doses.
+These include: ibuprofen and other pain killers, cold medicines, anti-cancer drugs, anti-depressants, vitamins, herbal remedies and diet pills.
+Keep all drugs out of your dog’s reach, preferably in a closed cabinet.

-There are many common household items that, if swallowed, can be potential dangerous to dogs, even in low quantities.
+There are many common household items that can be potential dangerous to dogs, even in low quantities.
+Some of these are toxic, while others can cause gastrointestinal obstructions.
 These include: pennies (high concentration of zinc), mothballs, potpourri oils, fabric softener sheets, automatic dish detergents (contain cationic detergents which could cause corrosive lesions), batteries (contain acids or alkali which can also cause corrosive lesions), homemade play dough (contains high quantities of salt), winter heat source agents like hand or foot warmers (contain high levels of iron), cigarettes, ground coffee and alcoholic drinks.

-Car products such as oil, gasoline and antifreeze should be stored properly, somewhere where your dog can’t get their paws on them.
-In particular, be careful about antifreeze (ethylene glycol) as, even in small quantities, it can be deadly if ingested by a dog.
+Car products such as oil, gasoline and antifreeze should be stored properly, somewhere your dog can’t get their paws on them.
+In particular, be careful about antifreeze (ethylene glycol) as this can be attractive to dogs and is deadly if ingested.
 In winter, be extra cautious as some people use antifreeze on their paths or spill it on the ground when filling their engine’s cooling system.
-It’s a good idea to wash your dog’s feet after a walk to stop the antifreeze getting into their system if they lick their paws.
+It’s a good idea to wash your dog’s feet after a walk in case they lick their paws.

 Read all product information thoroughly and follow the instructions closely.
 If you’re in any doubt, contact the manufacturer or your vet to clarify the directions before using it.
 The same applies to house sprays – read the instructions carefully and remove all pets from the area for the time period specified on the container.

-If you’re treating your lawn or garden with fertilizers, herbicides, or insecticides, always follow the manufacturer’s instructions carefully and keep your dog away from the treated area until the products are completely dry.
-When you’re finished, store these products safely away from your dog’s reach.
+If you’re treating your lawn or garden with fertilisers, herbicides, or insecticides, always follow the manufacturer’s instructions carefully and keep your dog away from the treated area.
+This will be at least until the product is completely dry, but in some instances a longer period of time is necessary.
+Store these products safely away from your dog’s reach.

 Take care if you’re using any household products that could contain potentially health-threatening pollutants such as cleaning agents, pesticides, paints and varnishes.
 Also be aware of any microbial and fungal agents found in air conditioners, air ducts, filters and humidifiers.
 Keep your dog away from the area where the pollutants are and provide plenty of ventilation.
-Lead-based paint, linoleum and caulking compounds should all be removed with extreme caution, as they all contain lead, and must always cleaned up thoroughly afterwards.
+Lead-based paint, linoleum and caulking compounds should all be removed with extreme caution, due to their lead content, and must always cleaned up thoroughly afterwards.
 Contact your vet immediately if your dog shows any signs of ingestion including: vomiting, diarrhoea or constipation, loss of appetite, muscle co-ordination, blindness or seizures.

-The following is a list of plants that can be toxic to pets so keep a watchful eye on your dog if you have any of them around your home or garden, and have a think about whether you should remove them.
+The following is a list of poisonous plants for dogs so keep a watchful eye on your dog if you have any of them around your home or garden, and consider whether you should remove them.
 The list isn’t exhaustive, but you can find more information at The Veterinary Poisons Information Service (VPIS).
 Although the VPIS only handles direct enquiries from vets (not pet owners), its website does provide some useful information.

 - Aloe Vera